 If your event is one month away and you’re still $15k short on budget, you have two choices: You can keep trying to sell to people who think you’re unprofessional for even trying; or you can spend that time readjusting your budget, trying to amplify other revenue streams, and setting sponsors up for next year.
 Either way, you’re not going to raise that $15k from sponsors this year, but one choice is soul-destroying and the other is just realistic.

-If you’re trying to sell sponsorship for a new event that you can’t imagine anyone actually attending, you’re probably right.
-Yes, there are exceptions, but we often know an event’s a loser way before we admit it to ourselves.
+If you’re trying to sell sponsorship for a new property that you can’t imagine anyone actually attending, you’re probably right.
+Yes, there are exceptions, but we often know an property’s a loser way before we admit it to ourselves.

-And sometimes you need to run an event just because it’s appropriate for the type of organisation you are.
+And sometimes you need to run property just because it’s appropriate for the type of organisation you are.
 That doesn’t mean it’s sponsorable.
 Not everything has the critical mass or marketing sexiness to attract sponsorship, and your need has nothing to do with it.
-Instead of knocking yourself out, either work on reinventing the event or – even better – just concentrate your efforts on your most commercial properties and raise as much as you can from them, shunting the extra cash to your less sexy events.
-(See “Sponsorship Sales Rule #1: Sell What Sells, Not What You Need Money For”.)
+Instead of knocking yourself out, either work on reinventing the property or – even better – just concentrate your efforts on your most commercial properties and raise as much as you can from them, shunting the extra cash to your less sexy properties.

 Even if your skills are outstanding and you do everything perfectly, you will hear “no” more than you hear “yes”.
 That is part and parcel of this industry.